badsector666/genesis/README.md

 # Genesis
-A Typescript-based trading bot that leverages the volatility of the crypto market to make profits.
+A crypto trading bot that uses the volatility of the market to make profits.

 Technical summary